Nogokpo

 Nogokpo is a small village located in the Ketu South Municipal of the Volta Region of Ghana along the Trans–West African Coastal Highway.

 History

-Nogokpo was founded by Torgbui Saba.
-He migrated from Agbozume Sukladzi and was one of the brave war captains of the Somey State.
+Nogokpo was founded by Torgbui Saba Tritriku Agbo.
+He migrated from Agbozume Sukladzi and was one of the brave war captains of Somey State.
 Saba’s ancestors originated from Ningo and were displaced by the Akwamu wars.